 What is Community events funding?

-You must be able to demonstrate that the funding can generate citywide social and economic returns beyond the local neighbourhood.
-In particular, Community events funding should generate economic benefits, enhance Manchester’s global reputation and make the city a better place to live in.
+Applicants must be able to demonstrate that the funding can generate citywide social and economic returns beyond their local neighbourhood.
+In particular Community events funding should generate economic benefits, enhance Manchester’s global reputation, demonstrate a commitment to reducing the negative environmental impact of their event and make the city a better place to live in.

-- Chinese New Year celebrations;
+- Chinese New Year

-- The Irish Festival parade;
+- The Irish Festival parade

-- Manchester Mega Mela;
+- Manchester Mega Mela

-- St Georges Day.
+- St Georges Day